Z Wave vs Zigbee - Zigbee winner

 To give you some reference, dial-up internet had a speed of 56 Kbps.
 That was about 20 years ago.
 So at about double that speed or even five times that speed, Z Wave and Zigbee, respectively, are relatively slow.

-Speed is usually not important with many smart products as the amount of data being sent is small.
+Speed is usually unimportant with many smart products as the amount of data sent is small.

 Winner